Cinematic dark mode background asset representing a private digital third space

 Product · by Simone Rainieri · 6 min read

-The best app to make friends in a new city depends on what you actually want.
+The best app for making friends in a new city depends on what's actually broken, not on which one has the biggest download count.
 For spontaneous group activity, Meetup is still the default.
-For one-to-one connections, Bumble For Friends covers volume, Timeleft organises dinners with strangers, and Vairi focuses on fewer, better-matched introductions.
-Choose by the kind of connection you want, not by which app has the most users.
+For volume of one-to-one contact, Bumble For Friends delivers scale.
+Timeleft organises dinners with strangers so you never have to plan anything.
+Vairi focuses on fewer, better-matched introductions instead.
+Choose by the kind of connection you're missing.

 What a friend-making app actually does in 2026

-Most apps that promise new friends fall into three buckets.
-Event apps put you in a room with strangers and let you sort it out.
+Most apps that promise new friends fall into three rough buckets.
+Event apps put you in a room with strangers and let you figure it out.
 Swipe-style apps show you profiles and ask you to pick.
-Introduction apps try to understand you first, then connect you with a smaller number of people who fit.
-None of these is wrong — they just solve different problems, and the right one depends on whether your bottleneck is access, choice, or fit.
+Introduction apps try to understand you first, then connect you with a smaller number of people who plausibly fit.
+None of these is wrong, exactly, they solve different bottlenecks, and the right pick depends on whether your problem is access, choice, or fit.

 The main options, honestly

-A useful rule: if your problem is that you never leave the house, an event or activity app helps most.
-If your problem is that you meet plenty of people but rarely click with any of them, an introduction-based approach will serve you better than more profiles.
+A useful rule of thumb: if your problem is that you rarely leave the house, an event or activity app helps most directly.
+If your problem is that you meet plenty of people but rarely click with any of them, an introduction-based approach will do more than another stack of profiles ever could.
+Research on how friendships form suggests casual friendship takes roughly 50 hours of shared time to build, which is worth remembering before writing off any app after one bad match.

-A new city adds a specific constraint: you have no existing network to lean on, so the first few weeks matter.
-Pick one app that gets you into repeatable real-world settings and one that handles introductions, and give both a month before you judge them.
-The mechanics are the same whether you have landed in London or arrived in New York — consistency beats intensity.
+A new city adds a specific constraint: no existing network to fall back on, so the first few weeks carry more weight than usual.
+Pick one app that gets you into repeatable real-world settings and one that handles introductions, then give both roughly a month before judging either.
+The mechanics don't change whether you've landed in London or arrived in New York: consistency beats intensity, every time.

 Where Vairi fits

-Vairi is built for the second problem — not more profiles to scroll, but better introductions.
-It learns the kind of person, pace and conversation that puts you at ease, then creates a first connection with more care.
-Especially just after a move, that focus on fit rather than volume is what turns a contact into an actual friend.
+Vairi is built for the second problem, not more profiles to scroll, better introductions.
+It learns the kind of pace and conversation that puts you at ease, then creates a first connection with more care than a general feed can manage.
+Right after a move especially, that focus on fit over volume is what turns a contact into an actual friend.

 What is the best app to make friends in a new city?

-There is no single best app — it depends on your bottleneck.
+There's no single best app; it depends on your bottleneck.
 If you need to get out and meet people, an activity app like Meetup helps most.
-If you meet people but rarely click, an introduction-based app such as Vairi focuses on fit rather than volume.
-Many people use one of each for the first month.
+If you meet people but rarely click, an introduction-based app such as Vairi focuses on fit over volume.
+Many people run one of each for the first month.

 Do apps to make friends actually work?

 They work when they match how you like to connect.
 Event apps work if your barrier is getting out of the house; introduction apps work if your barrier is finding people you genuinely click with.
-All of them work far better when you commit to a few weeks of consistency rather than judging them after a single try.
+All of them work better when you commit to a few weeks of consistency rather than judging them after one try.

 Are friend-making apps safe?

-Reputable friendship apps let you stay anonymous early, keep conversation in-app, and offer reporting tools so you can build trust before sharing personal details.
+Reputable friendship apps let you stay anonymous early, keep conversation in-app, and offer reporting tools so trust can build before personal details are shared.
 Favour apps that let you reveal more only when you choose to, meet first in public or shared online spaces, and never pressure you to hand over contact details quickly.